 - Can be reverted or ignored

 A soft fork is any change to a blockchain protocol that stops the rule set enforced by full nodes that update to implement the soft fork rules.
 In other words, a soft fork means that if a new set of rules are introduced that need not gain the majority, they can or cannot be applied by all the nodes.
 A block considered valid before the soft fork activates will be regarded as valid by others even after that.
 As a result, new rules are brought forward.

 A Soft Fork is usually backward compatible.
 For instance, if an old node decides to make and verify a block, it will be considered valid by all other nodes on the network, new or old.

 A hard fork is a non-backward compatible upgrade to an existing blockchain.
 This means that all the network nodes on a particular blockchain must either comply with the fork and update their protocol software or continue with the same outdated protocol by forming another separate Blockchain entity.
 Some of the most famous hard forks are the Bitcoin vs. Bitcoin Cash hard forks, Ethereum vs. Ethereum Classic hard fork, the Ethereum Istanbul Hard Fork, etc.

-A Hard Fork is called a Non-backwards compatible fork because any changes made using nodes that run on the old set of rules will be considered invalid.
-In simple words, if an old node decides to make and verify a block, it will not be considered valid.
-All changes made during a hard fork cannot be changed or deleted after completing the fork.
+A Hard Fork is called a Non-backwards compatible fork because any changes made using nodes that run on the old rules will be considered invalid.
+Simply put, if an old node decides to create and verify a block, it will not be considered valid.
+Therefore, all changes made during a hard fork cannot be changed or deleted after completing the fork.

 Hard Forks can further be divided into two types.